JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 90 - failed to install redis deb package
+- 91 - failed to install Redis dependencies.
+- 92 - failed to backup the Redis configuration file.
+- 93 - failed to import the Redis configuration file.
-- 91 - failed to install redis dependencies
+- 94 - failed to modify the Redis configuration file.
-- 92 - failed to set redis root password
+- 95 - failed to restart the Redis service.
-- 93 - failed to set redis client and server configuration
+- 96 - failed to set the Redis password.

 #### examples: